jataware/dojo-deprecated/dmc/dmc-api/README.md

 ```

-This will build the API container.
+This will build the API container and run the server on `http://localhost:8000/`

 ## Running the webapp in development